Chaitanya Charitamrita: Madhya-lila

-The Madhya-lila details Chaitanya's sannyasa; Madhavendra Puri's life; Chaitanya's philosophical conversation with Sarvabhauma Bhattacharya (Advaitin scholar) promoting bhakti as supreme over the impersonal view; Chaitanya's pilgrimage to South India; the daily and annual activities of Chaitanya and his devotees during the Ratha Yatra festival near Jagannath Temple (Puri, Odisha); their observance of other festivities; and Chaitanya's instructions on the process of Bhakti yoga to both Rupa Goswami and Sanatana Goswami.
+The Madhya-lila is the longest section and covers Chaitanya's sannyasa; the life of his predecessor Madhavendra Puri's; and his philosophical debate with Sarvabhauma Bhattacharya (Advaitin scholar), where he argues for the supremacy of bhakti over the impersonal liberation.
+It also details Chaitanya's pilgrimage to South India; the daily and annual activities during the Ratha Yatra festival at the Jagannath Temple (Puri, Odisha) and of other festive observance.
+A significant portion of this section contains Chaitanya's instructions on the process of Bhakti yoga to his two principal disciples Rupa Goswami and Sanatana Goswami.

 Antya-lila

-The Antya-lila describes the devotional plays composed by Rupa Goswami, Chaitanya's interactions with the occasional critics as well as his devotees such as Raghunatha dasa Goswami, and Jagadananda Pandita, and Chaitanya's increasing agony of separation from Krishna (viraha or vipralambha bhava).
-It concludes with the Chaitanya's Shikshashtakam (eight verses of poetic instruction).
+The Antya-lila describes the devotional plays composed by Rupa Goswami, Chaitanya's interactions with the occasional critics, and his relationships with devotees such as Raghunatha dasa Goswami, and Jagadananda Pandita.The section focuses on Chaitanya's increasing agony of separation from Krishna a devotional mood known as viraha or vipralambha bhava.
+It concludes with the Chaitanya's Shikshashtakam, eight verses of poetic instruction.

 Composition of the Chaitanya Charitamrita

-Although the author, Krishnadasa Kaviraja, never met Chaitanya Mahaprabhu personally, his guru,Raghunatha dasa Goswami, was an associate of Chaitanya and was close to others who were intimates of his.
+Although the author, Krishnadasa Kaviraja, never met Chaitanya Mahaprabhu personally, his guru, Raghunatha dasa Goswami, was an associate of Chaitanya and was close to others who were intimates of him.
 In composing his work, Krishnadasa Kaviraja also referred to the Shri Krishna Chaitanya Charanamrita of Murari Gupta and also the works of Svarupa Damodara, both of whom knew Chaitanya.

 Krishna Dasa Kaviraja composed the Chaitanya Charitamrita in his old age after being requested by the Vaishnavas of Vrindavana to write a hagiography about the life of Chaitanya.
 Although there was already a biography written by Vrindavana Dasa, called the Chaitanya Bhagavata, the later years of Chaitanya's life were not detailed in that work.
 Krishna Dasa's Chaitanya Charitamrita covers Chaitanya's later years and also explains in detail the rasa philosophy that Chaitanya and his followers expounded.
 The Chaitanya Charitamrita also serves as a compendium of Gaudiya Vaishnava practices and outlines the Gaudiya theology developed by the Goswamis in metaphysics, ontology and aesthetics.

 The Chaitanya Charitamrita was frequently copied and widely circulated amongst the Vaishnava communities of Bengal and Odisha during the early 17th Century.
-Its popularity during this period can be attributed to the propagation of three Vaishnava preachers—Narottama Dasa, Shyamananda and Srinivasa—who were trained by Jiva Goswami and Krishnadasa Kaviraja himself.
+Its popularity during this period can be attributed to the propagation of three Vaishnava preachers, Narottama Dasa, Shyamananda and Srinivasa, who were trained by Jiva Goswami and Krishnadasa Kaviraja himself.
+These preachers traveled extensively throughout Bengal and Odisha, establishing copies of the text in major temple libraries and monastic centers, thereby ensuring its preservation and dissemination across the region.